Alfresco/alfresco-ng2-components/docs/core/components/datatable.component.md

 }
 ```

-Notice that this class is compatible with `adf-ellipsis-cell` and for that reason it has a `min-width` of `100px`.
+Note that this class is compatible with `adf-ellipsis-cell` and for that reason it has a `min-width` of `100px`.
 You can override this property in your custom class to better suit your needs.

 ![](../../docassets/images/datatable-no-grow-cell.png)